oslabs-beta/dORM/README.md

 ![image](https://user-images.githubusercontent.com/16947485/114826955-194c0600-9d96-11eb-8db0-87b67944a365.png)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) [![Website cv.lbesson.qc.to](https://img.shields.io/website-up-down-green-red/http/cv.lbesson.qc.to.svg)](https://dorm.land/) [![Ask Me Anything !](https://img.shields.io/badge/Ask%20me-anything-1abc9c.svg)](https://github.com/whyWhyDev)

+This is our link to documentation website: https://dorm.land/

 # What is **dORM**?

 **dORM** is an uber-lightweight postgreSQL query builder for Deno and is currently being expanded into a full-fledged object-relational mapping _(ORM)_ tool.
 Its purpose is to make your life easier when making SQL queries and let you write queries in familiar Javascript/Typescript syntax and dot notation. dORM runs in, a secure runtime environment which supports Typescript out of the box and offers cloud-based package management among other great features.